-The use of electronic devices for any non-course related material is prohibited during lectures/exams without consent of the instructor (note taking tablets are permitted).
+The use of electronic devices for any non-course related material is prohibited during lectures/exams without the consent of the instructor (flat on the table, note-taking tablets are permitted).
 You are welcome to audio record but video recording/taking pictures is prohibited.
-I find it very distracting and I am asking for your cooperation not only for me but for your fellow classmates.
-Failure to comply with this rule may result in your dismissal from the lecture room but it WILL result in receiving a zero during an examination.
+I find it very distracting and I am asking for your cooperation, not only for me but for your fellow classmates.
+Failure to comply is a direct violation of the Student Honor Code (see 4.041 pages 11 and 12) and may result in your dismissal from the lecture room and it WILL result in receiving a zero during an examination.